netcinematics/AI_CONCEPTUALIZER_1/docs/OVERVIEW_INDEX.md

+## ALPHABITZA | Index of CONCEPTS:

-This file is an INDEX of CONCEPTS for all of "ALPHABITZA" practice, also "ALPHABITZ" AI TOKENS.
+This file is an INDEX of CONCEPTS for all of "ALPHABITZA" practice, also "ALPHABITZ" literal AI TOKENS.

-The GOAL of this paper is to INDEX CONCEPTS of ALPHABITZ.
+The GOAL of this paper is to provide a NEW VOCABULARY for AI and HUMANITY.

+With specific dual_benefit, of reduced cost with increased clarity.

 <img width="1024" height="1024" alt="axi_8" src="https://github.com/user-attachments/assets/2a47584c-1b7d-437a-a6c6-1f0e82e08277" />

 _____________________________________________________

+### ALPHABITZA | ARC of AI RESEARCH:

-> The main arc of AI RESEARCH is around TEXT OPTIMIZATION for AI, and techniques for AI cost savings of compute.
+> The main arc of AI RESEARCH is around TEXT OPTIMIZATION for all AI INPUT DATA.

+Starting like, a simple-preprocessor, but TRANSFORMING into something more like an AI_OPERATING_SYSTEM

+> Call it "AIOSYS" in progress!

+It is a vast_canvas of techniques for AI cost savings of compute, with simultaneous SEMANTIC_ARTICULATION.

-"ALPHABITZ" is a 25 year post-grad RESEARCH PROJECT - of LEXICAL TOKENIZERS from 2001!
+> "ALPHABITZ" is a 25 year post-grad RESEARCH PROJECT - of clever LEXICAL TOKENIZERS from 2001!

-The project of ALPHABITZA [ alpha + bits + zahh ], is an ONGOING real-world HANDS-ON achievement in Google Gemini, Gemma, and Kaggle Benchmarks.
+The project of ALPHABITZA [ alpha + bits + zahh ], was originally codded in C++ - to RHYME SONG LYRICS!

+It is an ONGOING real-world HANDS-ON achievement, recently in Google Gemini, Gemma, and Kaggle Benchmarks.

+> ALPHABITZA has a bright future!

 _____________________________________________________________

-### THESIS:
+### ALPHABITZA | THESIS:

-> HOW TO ARTICULATE the CONCEPTS in LLMs, in fewest words!
+> HOW TO ARTICULATE_CONCEPTS into LLMs, and out of INFERENCE - in fewest words!?!

+#### ONE KEY DIMENSIONALITY: "MIND_to_MIND" concept_transmission!

+> What are the CONCEPTS, the non-visible abstract MANIFOLDS - that transfer from mind_to_mind?

 It is a simple question, that results in a MULTITUDE of FASCINATING RESEARCH PROJECTS for AI!

 This INDEX, of PRACTICES, PRINCIPLES, and EMPIRICAL MEASUREMENTS, shows how to OPTIMIZE COMPUTE COSTS for AI.

+But also, surprisingly:

+> All fragilities (always) mirror an inverted dimensionality - of ACTUAL_EXTRA_CLARITY?

+YES!

+> "WORDMATHZ" uses "INVERSION_of_MANIFOLD" - to inference exact_opposite concepts!

+It is MATRIX_MATH * -1.

 <img width="1510" height="861" alt="Screenshot 2025-02-11 173123" src="https://github.com/user-attachments/assets/98ebc17f-fb53-4ffd-a662-e1b5e6734b37" />